gcc3/simple-ai-chat/README.md

 ---------

 `/` or `TAB` to jump to input box.
-`TAB` key to auto input the placeholder text.
+`TAB` key to restore the placeholder text which is the last input.
 `ESC` to clear input.
 `control + C` to stop generating.
 `control + F` to toggle fullscreen mode on/off.